WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Arizona/WaterAllocation/ReadME.md

  - Get Allocation priority date from 'APPLICATION_DATE' and format it in WaDE2 compatible form.
  - Assign Allocation time frame start and end the default values of 01/01 and 12/31, respectively.
  - Get Allocation amount from 'PUMPRATE'.
- - Get Allocation maximum from 'TESTEDRATE', assuming the test rate here means max allowed pumping rate.
+ - Get Allocation maximum from 'TESTEDRATE', assuming the test rate here means maximum allowed pumping rate.
  - Drop rows if both Allocation amount and Allocation maximum are null.
  - Drop duplicates if any.
  - Copy results into **waterallocations.csv** and export.